Academic Integrity Policy

 The performances and creative products of UNCSA students are growing in popularity, and our chances to showcase you and your works have increased significantly in recent years.
 Because what we “do” here is to train performing artists in the disciplines of Design and Production, Dance, Drama, Music, and Filmmaking, we would like to be able to promote our students and their talents, as well as our school, in TV and other venues as the opportunity presents itself.
 Past opportunities have included us being fortunate enough to be able to broadcast “The Nutcracker” across the State.

-The most efficient and effective way of accomplishing this, we believe, is to enter into non- exclusive license agreements with you, our students.
-Our goal is to be able to promote and publicize our students’ intellectual property while protecting the students’ ownership and rights in that property.
+The most efficient and effective way of accomplishing this, is to enter into non- exclusive license agreements with our students.
+Our goal is to be able to promote and publicize our students’ intellectual property while protecting the students’ ownership of and rights to that property.
 This agreement has been designed to enable you to retain your rights to grant current and future licenses in your intellectual property while allowing UNCSA to share your creative works with the broadest audience possible.
 Please know that the agreement does not permit us to exploit your works commercially, but does allow us to recoup our costs in creating the work.
 Please also know that should you happen upon an opportunity to exploit your work which requires UNCSA to relinquish its non-exclusive license in your work, we will freely do such.

 In that vein, you are required to abide by UNCSA’s Intellectual Property Policy and sign a “Non-Exclusive Licensing Agreement for UNCSA Student Works” as a condition of your enrollment at UNCSA.
 By requiring you to sign this Agreement as a condition of your enrollment, UNCSA will be able to use your work in productions to showcase our students’ talents without having to have every student sign a form for every production.